The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 All

 single values are divisible by 5.
-The models aimed at is
+The model aimed at is especially the hexagon.

 The ratio of letters of